nitya308/daliapi/README.md

 await Posts.find(club).sort({ date: -1 });
 ```
 5. Like a post and return the post with the like
-Uses findByIdAndUpdate to add likers to the arraylist of likers and increment thecount of likes by 1.
+Uses findByIdAndUpdate to add likers to the array of likers and increment the count of likes by 1.
 ```
 export const likePost = async (postID, userID) => {
   const likedPost = await Posts.findByIdAndUpdate(postID, {